Locations:

 How is metastatic cancer treated?

-Metastasis is treated based on the original site of cancer.
-For example, if a person has breast cancer and cancer spreads to their liver, it is still treated the same way as breast cancer.
-This is because the cancer cells themselves haven’t changed — they’re just living in a new place.
+Healthcare providers can treat metastasis based on where the cancer started.
+For example, if a person has breast cancer and the cancer spreads to their liver, their provider will still treat it the same way as breast cancer.
+This is because the cancer cells haven’t changed — they’re just living in a new place.

 Prevention